4alpha/training/linux.md

 Ubuntu GNOME -

 GNOME is acronym for GNU Network Object Model Environment.
 GNOME is a part of GNU projects and it is free and open source software.
-GNOME is a windows like desktop system that works on UNIX.Ubuntu GNOME is an official Ubuntu flavor, and user-friendly and easy to use desktop application.
+Ubuntu GNOME is a windows like desktop environment that works on UNIX.It is an official Ubuntu flavor, and user-friendly and easy to use desktop application.